swagercode/AnkiAutoImage/README.md

 - Nadeshiko image+audio: `Ctrl+Shift+Y`
 - Google GenAI image: `Ctrl+Shift+U`

 Hotkeys use the last settings chosen in the dialog (per provider).

+Nadeshiko hotkey specifics:
+- Always overwrites image and audio fields when present, and also overwrites a sentence field with the returned sentence text.
+- Sentence field precedence: `Sentence` → `Text` → `Front` → `Expression` → the selected query field (if available).

-Google and GenAI overwrite the target field when invoked via hotkey.
+Google/GenAI hotkeys: always overwrite the target image field.

 If keys are missing, the dialog will warn you.